androidx/androidx/docs/lint_guide.md

 }

 dependencies {
-    // compileOnly because we use lintChecks and it doesn't allow other types of deps
+    // compileOnly because lint runtime is provided when checks are run
-    // this ugly hack exists because of b/63873667 if (rootProject.hasProperty("android.injected.invoked.from.ide")) {
+    // Use latest lint for running from IDE to make sure checks always run if (rootProject.hasProperty("android.injected.invoked.from.ide")) {
         compileOnly LINT_API_LATEST
     } else {